digao-dalpiaz/DzSocket/README.md

 `KeepAlive: Boolean` = Allow enable KeepAlive socket native resource.
 This will send a keep-alive signal using KeepAliveInterval property.

-`KeepAliveInterval: Integer` = Specify the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).
+`KeepAliveInterval: Integer` = Specifies the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).

-`Port: Word` = Specify the Server listen TCP Port.
+`Port: Word` = Specifies the Server listen TCP Port.
 This property is required to start server socket.

 `Connection[Index: Integer]: TDzSocket` (public) = Returns the TDzSocket client connection object by Index.